 Are Donations Tax Deductible?

-Donations of $2 or more to the Kids West, Western Sydney Paediatric Fund Raising Inc. (Kids West) are tax deductible and the Australian Tax Office recognises these donations as having Deductible Gift Recipient (DGR) status.
-The amount you will be able to claim as a deduction on your tax return is dependent on your individual circumstances.
+Donations of $2 or more to the Kids West, Western Sydney Paediatric Fund Raising Inc. (Kids West) are tax-deductible.
+The Australian Tax Office recognises these donations as having Deductible Gift Recipient (DGR) status.
+The amount you can claim as a deduction on your tax return depends on your circumstances.
 Kids West cannot calculate the tax deduction you may be entitled to for your donation.

 Endorsed DGR: ABN – 25245034236 KIDSWEST WESTERN SYDNEY PAEDIATRIC FUNDRAISING INC

-Similar to when an individual donates, in order for a corporate donation to be eligible, the contribution must be $2 or more in value.
-The charity must also be registered with the ATO as a “Deductible Gift Recipient organisation”.
+Similar to when an individual donates, the contribution must be $2 or more in value for a corporate donation to be eligible.
+The charity must also be registered as a “Deductible Gift Recipient organisation” with the ATO.

-Tax time is a great opportunity for your company to practice corporate social responsibility while increasing the business’ tax return.
+Tax time is an excellent opportunity for your company to practice corporate social responsibility while increasing the business’ tax return.

-Every donation you make to charity is only tax deductible if the organisation is an ATO endorsed deductible gift recipient (DGR).
-Australian Cancer Research Foundation (ACRF) is a DGR organisation and also has the registered charity tick from the Australian Charities and Not-for-profits Commission (ACNC).
+Every donation you make to charity is only tax deductible if the organisation is an ATO-endorsed deductible gift recipient (DGR).
+Australian Cancer Research Foundation (ACRF) is a DGR organisation with a registered charity tick from the Australian Charities and Not-for-profits Commission (ACNC).
 This means that ACRF complies with the transparency and accountability standards of the ACNC Charity Register.

-To claim a tax deduction for a gift or donation, it must also meet the below conditions:
+To claim a tax deduction for a gift or donation, it must also meet the following conditions:

 – It must be made to a DGR organisation.

-- It must truly be a gift or donation – that is, you are voluntarily transferring money or property without receiving, or expecting to receive, any material benefit or advantage in return.
-A material benefit is an item that has a monetary value such as a raffle ticket, fundraising chocolate or fundraising dinner ticket.
+– It must indeed be a gift or donation – that is, you voluntarily transfer money or property without receiving or expecting to receive any material benefit or advantage in return.
+A material benefit is an item with a monetary value, such as a raffle ticket, fundraising chocolate or fundraising dinner ticket.

 – The gift or donation must be of money or property.
 This can include financial assets such as shares.

-- The gift or donation must comply with any relevant gift conditions.
-For some DGRs, the income tax law adds extra conditions affecting types of deductible gifts they can receive.
+– The gift or donation must comply with any relevant gift conditions.
+For some DGRs, the income tax law adds different conditions affecting the types of deductible contributions they can receive.